Ad valorem tax: Analysis

 Starting with the land-value vax, since it is believed that the market usually redistributes resources functionally, the best tax is the one that causes the least distortion of market incentives; land value tax meets this standard.
 In addition, the land's value in a certain locality will be influenced by local government services, so it may be considered fair to tax landowners in proportion to the value of the proceeds received to finance these services.
 Henry George is correct that other taxes may have a stronger inhibitory effect but now a single land tax is not recognized innocent by economists.
 The site value is created, not inherent.

 A tax on the value of the site is actually a tax on the production potential, that is the consequence of land improvement in the area.
-George (1897) proposed to impose a tax on a piece of land based on the improvement of adjacent land (Hooper 2008).
-Rothbard (2004) believes that a "neutral tax" is the best thing to make the market free and without problems.
-The low-income earners have the biggest burden because consumption taxes (i.e. sales tax and value-added tax) are regressive.
+In 1879 Henry George proposed to impose a tax on a piece of land based on the improvement of adjacent land.
+Murray Rothbard believes that a "neutral tax" is the best thing to make the market free and without problems.The low-income earners have the biggest burden because consumption taxes (i.e. sales tax and value-added tax) are regressive.
 To compensate for this, taxes on necessities are usually lower than taxes on luxury goods.
 Supporters of this kind of taxation believe that it is an effective way to increase income and reduce income tax accordingly.
 Opponents believe that, as a diminishing tax, it places too much burden on the low-income earners.
-When the tax burden is borne by the producers, the French economist Jean-Baptiste Say said: "taxes, over time, cripple production itself" (Say 1880, 447).
+When the tax burden is borne by the producers, Murray N. Rothbard paraphrases the French economist Jean-Baptiste Say's conclusions as "taxes, over time, cripple production itself".
 As some form of taxation is necessary to finance public institutions serving society, such taxation should be fair and helpful.
-Say (1880) said, "The best scheme of [public] finance is, to spend as little money as possible; and the best tax is always the lightest."
+Say said, "The best scheme of finance is, to spend as little as possible; and the best tax is always the lightest."
 At the end, the challenge is to guarantee that ad valorem taxes do not cause more problems than other forms of taxation (i.e. income tax).

 Impact

-The theory of the firm shows that taxes on transfers can encourage firms to internalise costs and grow, whereas the absence of such transactions may result in a larger number of individually smaller firms.
+The theory of the firm shows that taxes on transfers can encourage firms to internalize costs and grow, whereas the absence of such transactions may result in a larger number of individually smaller firms.
 For example, a sales tax – unlike a VAT – would realign the incentives of a steel mill in favor of operating its own coal mine, as opposed to simply buying coal in a transaction subject to taxation; the theory of the firm's model suggests that this would be less economically efficient as it results in a decline in specialization.